 The election process for the various governance bodies on campus is fairly simple but can be different depending on the body involved.
 UNSA elections are undertaken through a physical ballot system and you’ll see polling places around the uni when elections take place.
 Elections for the University Council and the Academic Senate generally take place online through the myUON portal and you’ll receive an email to notify you when an election is on.

 Understanding how the election processes work and engaging with the decision-making bodies at the University is important.

-If you are interested in the decisions being made about our uni, Bhavi recommends watching out for these elections, getting involved in your degree’s society, or even talking to your teachers if you have concerns about how your degree is run.
-You can also contact your representatives, like Bhavi on the University Council or the students at UNSA and make sure that they know what important to you and what you’d like to see advocated for on campus.
+We recommend watching out for these elections, getting involved in your degree’s society, or even talking to your teachers if you have concerns about how your degree is run.
+You can also contact your representatives, like Lucas on the University Council or the students at UNSA and make sure that they know what important to you and what you’d like to see advocated for on campus.

 The University is a big place and when you’re concerned with how it’s run or what’s direction the uni is going in, it can sometimes feel like you’re too small to have any real say in the matter.
 There are ways that you can make your voice heard and make a difference while you’re at uni and plenty of people who can help you do that.